 Where SigAP[] indicates a digital signature using the AP's private key and Hash is the hash function specific to the negotiated AKM..

-The 802.11 Association Response frame shall be secured with KEK using the AEAD cipher mode as defined in 11.11.2.5 (AEAD cipher mode).
+The 802.11 (Re)Association Response frame shall be secured with KEK using the AEAD cipher mode as defined in 11.11.2.5 (AEAD cipher mode).
 The AAD used with the AEAD algorithm for the 802.11 Association Response is constructed by concatenating the following data together in order :

 The AP BSSID